Chapter 16:

 BAM!

-The horse suddenly kicks against the wall.
-The large stallion became out of control, and took off from its spot.
-It was no longer tied down with rope.
-It flailed in a circle in the small stable.
+The horse suddenly kicked against the wall.
+The large stallion became out of control and took off from its spot.
+While horses are normally tied down with a rope at the stable, this one was not.
+In fact, as it flailed in a circle in the small stable, there was a loose rope flailing around its head.

-The black horse in the stable cried out in shock too, but just pranced in place.
-It was still tied down.
+The black horse in the stable cried out in shock.
+Unlike the other horse, it just pranced in place as it was still tied down.

 WHAM!